-Tutoring takes place in the afternoons here at 826, Sunday through Thursday.
-Because it is a homework-help program, you will sometimes get to flex your math and science skills, as well as your writing muscles.
-Tutoring also offers the chance to work at regular times and get to know a bunch of awesome students and volunteers.
+After-School Tutoring is a homework-help program, so you will get to flex your math, science, and writing muscles.
+Tutoring allows you to work a regular schedule and get to know a bunch of awesome students and volunteers.

-As an organization dedicated to improving the writing skills of our students, 826 Valencia is excited to be offering focused writing support to fourth and third graders at Buena Vista Horace Mann, a bilingual K-8 school in the Mission District.
-If you enjoy writing and want to help get kids build essential skills, the BVHM Annex might just be the program for you!
+826 Valencia is excited to be offering focused writing support to 3rd, 4th & 5th graders at Buena Vista Horace Mann, a bilingual K–8 school in the Mission District.
+If you enjoy writing and want to help kids build essential skills, the BVHM Annex might be the program for you!

-If you’re looking to provide writing help to teachers and students in the classroom, and have a flexible schedule, our in-school projects may be the best place for you to help out.
-In this program, volunteers work with students on a diverse range of writing projects at schools around the city.
-We partner with teachers in San Francisco to craft unique writing projects, all of which are designed to teach specific journalistic, expository, or creative writing skills to students, and most result in a publication that we sell in our Pirate Store.
+If you’re looking to provide writing support to teachers and students in the classroom, and have a flexible schedule, our in-schools programs may be the place for you.
+We partner with teachers in San Francisco to craft unique writing projects designed to teach specific journalistic, expository, or creative writing skills to students, and most result in a publication that we sell in our Pirate Store.

 Your exciting new life as an 826 volunteer awaits.